EventWe're at Microsoft Ignite this week! Join us at booth 421 or book a meeting with the team. Learn more

 Embed and Index

 To store everything in the vector DB, we need to encode everything with an embedding / bi-encoder model.
-For simplicity, we will use text-embedding-ada-002 from OpenAI.
-We do need an OpenAI API key]() to authenticate ourselves via the OpenAI client:
+We will use the open source multilingial-e5-large via Pinecone Inference.
+We need a [free Pinecone API key](https://app.pinecone.io) to authenticate ourselves via the client:

 import time